 Assure all contractors are properly orientated to LBNL requirements prior to starting work

 Participate in evaluation or selection of potential contractors.

-Coordinate equipment access/shutdowns, obtain permits, and develop project schedules to support subcontractor activities and minimize interference with others' work.
-Coordinate site surveys.
+Coordinate equipment access/shutdowns, obtain permits, and help develop project schedules to support subcontractor activities and minimize interference with others' work with oversight.

 Issue work orders for LBNL craft support of construction work.

 Coordinate activities of subcontractors, LBNL in-house Construction Services staff and vendors performing work or supplying materials to the project.